-Currently, you can apply for the graduate visa once you have successfully completed your course, and this has been verified by your university.
+Currently students can apply for the graduate visa once they have successfully completed their course, and this has been verified by the School.
 You must be inside the UK and apply before your student visa expiry date.
 You can't leave the country while your application is being processed as it will be invalidated, so make sure to take any travel plans into account.
-For MPhil students the graduate visa is for two years post-study, for PhD students it is three years.
-You can do any type of work and don't need a sponsor for the graduate visa.
+For MPhil students the visa is for two years post-study, for PhD students it is three years.